Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Posterior contraction rates for

 \section{Posterior contraction rates for $\uSigma$}

-Before providing our main posterior consistency results, we will state our assumptions on the true data-generating model and briefly discuss their implications. \begin{assumption} We assume $q_n=o(n)$, that is, the number of responses $q_n$ is allowed to grow with $n$, but the ratio $q_n/n$ should get smaller as $n$ increases. \end{assumption}
+Before providing our main posterior consistency results, we will state our assumptions on the true data-generating model and briefly discuss their implications. \begin{assumption} We assume $q_n=o(n)$. \end{assumption}

-We will establish the (partial) necessity of this assumption in Section \ref{sec7}.
-As discussed earlier, to obtain consistency results in $q_n = \Omega(n)$ settings, priors that impose low-dimensional structure through sparsity, low-rank etc. are needed.
+We will establish the necessity of this assumption in Section \ref{sec7}.
+As discussed earlier, to obtain consistency results in $q_n = \Omega(n)$ settings, priors that impose low-dimensional structure through sparsity, low-rank, etc. are needed.

-\begin{assumption} There exists $k_{\sigma}\in(0,1]$ such that $\uSigma_{0}\in \mathcal{C_{\sigma}}$, where $\mathcal{C_{\sigma}}=\{\uSigma^{q_n\times q_n}| 0<k_{\sigma}\leq\lambda_{min}(\uSigma)\leq\lambda_{max}(\uSigma)$ $\leq1/k_{\sigma}<\infty\}$.
+\begin{assumption} There exists $k_{\sigma}\in(0,1]$ such that $\uSigma_{0}\in \mathcal{C_{\sigma}}$, where $\mathcal{C_{\sigma}}=\{\uSigma^{q_n\times q_n}| 0<k_{\sigma}\leq\lambda_{min}(\uSigma)\\\leq\lambda_{max}(\uSigma)$ $\leq1/k_{\sigma}<\infty\}$.
 Here, $k_{\sigma}$ is independent of $n$.
 We will also assume $\snorm{\uSigma_{0}^{-1/2}\epsilon_1}$ is at most $\sigma_0$, where $\sigma_0 \in \mathbb{R}$ is a fixed number. \end{assumption}

-The uniform boundedness of eigenvalues assumption is very standard for high dimensional consistency results for covariance estimation in both frequentist and Bayesian settings, see for example, \cite{banerjee1, banerjee2, bickel2008regularized, spectrum, xiang}.
-Bickel and Levina\cite{bickel2008regularized} referred to the class $\mathcal{C_{\sigma}}$ as a class of \textit{well-conditioned covariance matrices} and gave many examples of processes that can generate a matrix in this class.
+The uniform boundedness of eigenvalues assumption is very standard for consistency results for covariance estimation in both frequentist and Bayesian settings in growing-dimensional setting, see for example, \cite{banerjee1, banerjee2, bickel2008regularized, spectrum, xiang}. \cite{bickel2008regularized} referred to the class $\mathcal{C_{\sigma}}$ as a class of \textit{well-conditioned covariance matrices} and gave many examples of processes that can generate a matrix in this class.
 The bound on the sub-Gaussian norm (involving $\sigma_0$) is just to ensure that there is no unusual moment behavior for the error distribution.

 \begin{assumption} There exists a constant $k$ (not depending on $n$) such that $\pi_i(x)$ decreases in $x$ for $x>k$ for every $1 \leq i \leq q$. \end{assumption} This assumption is quite mild and covers almost all well-known families of continuous distributions such as truncated normal, half-t distribution, gamma and inverse gamma, beta, Weibull, log-normal, etc. In particular, all the DSIW priors proposed in the current literature satisfy the above assumption for an appropriate choice of $k$.